Shoulder Dystocia Symptoms

 The brachial plexus nerves of a baby may be damaged due to shoulder dystocia complications.
 The brachial plexus is a network of nerves in the shoulder that carries sensory and movement signals from the spinal cord to the hand and arm.

 Damage to these nerves can cause Erb’s palsy.
 Also known as Erb-Duchenne paralysis or brachial plexus palsy, this condition results in injury to the upper arm.
+This injury can occur from a physician pulling on the head when trying to get the baby out of the birth canal.

 Brain Damage Caused by Asphyxia